 - How to Remove Link Spam for Google Penguin Recovery: Described on our blog in brief

 - The Step-By-Step Guide to Link Pruning: Extensive process outlined in our newsletter

-After having exhausted your link removal efforts and made necessary reconsideration request to Google, the Disavow Links tools in Bing Webmaster Tools and Google Webmaster Tools may be a viable option for your situation.
+After having exhausted your link removal efforts and made necessary reconsideration request to Google, using the Disavow Links tools in Bing Webmaster Tools and Google Search Console may be a viable option for your situation.